Modular homes that use SIPs wall and roof technology

 - 200% of the bending stiffness - minimising movement

-SIPs technology has been used in US and European housing markets for over 40 years and during this time SIPs have become a trusted product in creating extremely energy efficient buildings.
+SIPs technology has been used in US and European housing markets for over 40 years.
+During this time SIPs have become a trusted product in creating extremely energy efficient buildings.
 SIPs are a key component of buildings that are:

 - highly energy efficient

 Buildings made using SIPs technology are frequently chosen for ‘zero-energy housing studies’.
-Their high R values and low air leakage both contribute to a greater level of thermal performance than traditional framed construction.
+Their high R-values and low air leakage contribute to a greater level of thermal performance than traditional framed construction.

 Locking our sustainable house designs together

-Our sustainable building components do much more than simply delivering base building materials.
+Our sustainable building components do much more than simply deliver base building materials.
 They provide an integrated system to lock together and seal the outside fabric/shell of our buildings.